-The employees' remunerations are bound to performance and their total amount is based on a combination of the performance appraisal of the individual employee, that of the structural unit, where she/ he works, as well as of the overall results of the Bank, while financial and non-financial criteria shall be taken into consideration upon the individual performance appraisal.
+The employees' remunerations are bound to performance.
+When variable remuneration is paid, in order to ensure proper assessment of performance, the total amount of the remuneration is based on a combination of the performance appraisal of the individual employee, that of the structural unit, where she/ he works, as well as of the overall results of the Bank, while financial and non-financial criteria shall be taken into consideration upon the individual performance appraisal.
 The performance results shall be appraised in a multi-year framework, in order to ensure that the assessment process is based on long-term performance.

 The Bank ensures a suitable proportion between the fixed and the variable components of the remunerations.

 A substantial portion, and in any event at least 50% of any variable remuneration shall comprise an aggregate of/ shall consist of an appropriate balance of:

-a) shares (e.g. NBG shares or equivalent ownership interests, or share-linked instruments), other instruments, relating to shares, in case the bank is not a publicly-listed company - and equivalent non-cash instruments;

-b) other instruments that reflect in an appropriate manner the credit quality of the Bank as a going concern.
+- a) shares (e.g. NBG shares or equivalent ownership interests, or share-linked instruments), other instruments, relating to shares, in case the bank is not a publicly-listed company and equivalent non-cash instruments; - b)other instruments that reflect in an appropriate manner the credit quality of the Bank as a going concern.